Political and Public Affairs Reporting

 In addition, you must meet with the program director so that they are aware that you are pursuing the certificate and can advise you appropriately.
 Do this early enough to avoid delay in obtaining your certificate.

 Students not currently pursuing a degree may declare the certificate after establishing non-matriculated status.

 Brian Robert Calfano

-Books: God Talk: Experimenting with the Religious Causes of Public Opinion (Temple U. Press), Assessing MENA Political Reform, Post Arab Spring (Lexington), A Matter of Discretion: The Political Behavior of Catholic Priests in the U.S. and Ireland (Rowman and Littlefield), Muslims, Identity, and American Politics (Routledge), Understanding Muslim Political Life in America (Temple U. Press) Human Relations Commissions (Columbia U. Press), Exploring the Public Effects of Religious Communication on Politics (U. of Michigan Press), and The American Professor Pundit (Palgrave).
-Dr. Calfano has 55 peer-reviewed articles in journals across political science, urban politics, journalism, sociology, and criminology.
+In total, Dr. Calfano has over 100 peer-reviewed publications across the social sciences.
+These include the books God Talk: Experimenting with the Religious Causes of Public Opinion (Temple), A Matter of Discretion: The Political Behavior of Catholic Priests (Rowman and Littlefield), Muslims, Identity, and American Politics (Routledge), Human Relations Commissions (Columbia), Exploring the Public Effects of Religious Communication on Politics (Michigan), and The American Professor Pundit (Palgrave).

-His academic work has appeared in The Washington Post/Monkey Cage, Nieman Lab (Harvard), Newsweek, and the London School of Economics Blog (among others).
-Research grantors include the National Science Foundation, American Political Science Association, Scripps Howard Foundation, and Society for the Scientific Study of Religion.
-Dr. Calfano is co-coordinator of the APSA Religion and Politics Section mentoring program and is an affiliate of The Cincinnati Project.
+Coverage of his academic work includes The Washington Post/Monkey Cage, Nieman Lab (Harvard), Newsweek, and London School of Economics Blog.
+Research grantors include HUD, the National Science Foundation, American Political Science Association, Scripps Howard Foundation, and Society for the Scientific Study of Religion.
+Dr. Calfano co-coordinates the APSA Religion and Politics Section mentoring program and is a